openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    nullish type
    chaining operator

-If '?.' (see :ref:`Chaining Operator`) is present, and the *expression* evaluates to a nullish value, then:
+If the operator '?.' (see :ref:`Chaining Operator`) is present, and the *expression* evaluates to a nullish value, then:

 -  The *arguments* are not evaluated;
 -  The call is not performed; and